Ale-Deto04/SnippetGuard/README.md

 The tool supports the following command-line options:

-- `-f <file>`: Specify a single input python script to analyze.
+- `snippetguard -f <file>`: Specify a single input python script to analyze.
-- `-d <directory>`: Specify a directory to analyze all contained python scripts.
+- `snippetguard -d <directory>`: Specify a directory to analyze all contained python scripts.
-- `-o <output_file>`: Specify the output file where results will be saved.
+- `snippetguard -o <output_file>`: Specify the output file where results will be saved.
-- `-s <label>`: Search for the specified vulnerability
+- `snippetguard -s <label>`: Search for the specified vulnerability
-- `-a`: Print detailed metrics for each vulnerability category after evaluation.
+- `snippetguard -a`: Print detailed metrics for each vulnerability category after evaluation.
-- `-g`: Show how the snippet is divided into chunks during parsing.
+- `snippetguard -g`: Show how the snippet is divided into chunks during parsing.

 ---